sifrr/sifrr/packages/server/sifrr-server/README.md

 -   if `tmpDir` is given (folder name), files uploaded will be saved in tmpDir, and filePath will added in given data
 -   `onField` (optional): will be called with `fieldname, value` if given
 -   other [busboy options](https://github.com/mscdex/busboy#busboy-methods)

+Array fields:

+-  if fieldname is `something` and it has multiple values, then `data.something` will be an array else it will be a single value.
+-  if fieldname is `something[]` then `data.something` will always be an array with >=1 values.

 ## Examples